Video playlist order

-All tests will be done at 90 Sloane Street Genetics Centre.
+All tests will be done at The London Genetics Centre.
 Shortly, we plan to extend this initiative so that other partnership practices can do the Medical part for their own patients.

 You will have your Medical with a GP and the pre-counselling by a genetically trained doctor (which may also be your GP if they have undergone specific training for this).
 The heart tests, ECG and Echocardiogram will be done by our cardiac technician.
 The ultrasound is done by a specialist radiologist.
-You receive your genome result with a Consultant Geneticist at 90 Sloane Street
+You receive your genome result with a Consultant Geneticist at The London Genetics Centre.

 We are doing whole genome sequencing as a part of best medical care with a full medical assessment.